 Both processes of harvesting the materials are examples of eco-friendly considering neither original source was destroyed during the harvest and can regrow in a limited amount of time.
 Cork oaks are harvested every nine years.
 During regeneration, the bark regrows the outer later twelve to thirteen times during its lifespan of 150 years.
 That’s quite a lot!

 While we’re on the subject of “green floors”, linoleum is a great example of this type.
-Allow me to dish out the facts for you!
+Allow us to dish out the facts for you!
 Linoleum is made up of materials that are natural, renewable, and biodegradable.
 The following materials used are wood flour (absolutely not the type used for cooking), linseed oil (or flaxseed), rosin, limestone, eco-friendly pigments, and ground cork dust.
-Again, these materials were extracted from the original source naturally without destroying it.
+Again, these materials were extracted from the original source naturally without destroying them.
 This all sounds conveniently mind-soothing, doesn’t it?

 Here’s a (brief) description of the mentioned materials used in manufacturing linoleum.
 Wood flour is a powder ground from hardwood.
 Very self-explanatory, isn’t it?
 This gives the linoleum product a more vibrant colorfast look.
 It helps to bind pigments of the linoleum into the mixture.
 It also helps to provide a smooth texture to this flooring material.

 Linseed oil is extracted from the flax seeds through pressing.
 When combined with another type of recycled oil it optimizes the linseed’s oxidation.
-Therefore, linseed is used to bind wind, dust, cork particles, and other materials during the linoleum’s manufacturing.
+Therefore, linseed is used to bind wind, dust, cork particles, and other materials during linoleum’s manufacturing.

 Rosin is extracted from the pine tree trunk.
-What makes this a natural resource is that there’s no damage at all from being extracted.
+What makes this a natural resource is that there’s no damage at all from it being extracted.
 This substance is what adds flexibility and strength to the linoleum.

 Limestone is another natural substance that will sound familiar to some.
-It’s because its original form is that of a stone which is ground into a fine powder.
+That’s because its original form is that of a stone which is ground into a fine powder.
 Aside from gardening use (for those of you who are also gardeners), this also goes into processing linoleum.

-I already briefly mentioned pigments concerning the binding through the wood flour.
+We already briefly mentioned pigments concerning the binding through the wood flour.
 As we all know, pigments are famously associated with different colors.
 The environmentally friendly pigments are used to create different colors and patterns for the linoleum sans the heavy metals.

 Ground cork dust is a renewable material that comes from…the cork tree!
 Another obvious fact, isn’t it?
 The great thing about this use is that the bark from the cork tree regrows every ten years.
 Hence, the renewable source!
 After gathering the bark from this tree, it is then ground into fine dust to be used for the linoleum.

 As far as installation, though, adhesives are mostly used to fasten the planks or tiles to the concrete subfloors.
 You will have to ensure that the adhesive is non-toxic, solvent-free, and meets the low VOC requirements.
-If you’re going for the floating floor design tile option, adhesives aren’t needed, therefore no dangerous impact on the interior environment.
+If you’re going for the floating floor design tile option, adhesives aren’t needed, therefore with no dangerous impact on the interior environment.
 Just don’t forget to apply an environmentally friendly acrylic sealer and apply it annually to protect them.

-How to tell the difference between vinyl and linoleum flooring?
+How to tell the difference between vinyl and linoleum flooring

-As I mentioned before, a lot of people think that vinyl and linoleum floorings are one and the same.
+As we mentioned before, a lot of people think that vinyl and linoleum floorings are one and the same.
 They are actually completely different.
 Vinyl flooring is typically made of synthetic materials, while linoleum is made of natural materials.
 Need more proof?
 Keep reading!

 There are versions of vinyl flooring that are made with natural, sustainable, and eco-friendly materials.
 Typically, these options are referred to as “luxury” vinyl flooring, but you can ask your local home improvement stores to help to find the eco-friendly versions or find them online with a little research.
 Within your research, you will find that vinyl flooring is the most versatile choice as far as durability, styles, and different designs.
 With vinyl, the designing world is your oyster!